handsontable/handsontable/docs/next/guides/rows/row-prepopulating.md

       // if oldVal is empty
       if (changes[i][2] === null && changes[i][3] !== null) {
         if (isEmptyRow(instance, changes[i][0])) {
-          // add this row/col combination to cache so it will not be overwritten by template rowColumnSeen[changes[i][0] + '/' + changes[i][1]] = true;
+          // add this row/col combination to the cache so it will not be overwritten by the template rowColumnSeen[changes[i][0] + '/' + changes[i][1]] = true;
           rowsToFill[changes[i][0]] = true;
         }